GlacioHack/xdem/doc/source/data.md

 ### Command line interface

-To experiment the {ref}`cli`, you can also use the alias to refer data example in the configuration file:
+To experiment the {ref}`cli`, you can also use the alias to refer data examples in the configuration file:

 ```{code-cell} ipython3
 inputs: